eowjd0512/eowjd0512.github.io/index.md

 3. talent competition 3rd prize(2015.
 05, dance) and 2nd prize(2016.05, dance as leader) on handong festival

+3. choreographer of musical team and instructor of worship dance team on Bupyeong Methodist Church(2014.
+03. ~ 2014.
+12)

 2. certification of 3D animiation & Visual Effect Course, SF Film School(school of VFX) (2014.
 03 ~ 2014.
 12)

 1. learned product design by minor(2013.03~ 2014.02)